 This method is generally used for continuous surfaces where much noise exists.
 Because it takes more neighboring cells compared to bilinear resampling, it’s good for smoothing data from the input raster grid.

-Cubic convolution is used much less than bilinear interpolation.
-It’s good for noise reduction.
-For example, a radar image might benefit from cubic convolution interpolation technique because it reduces noise which is commonly seen in radar.
+Generally, we use cubic convolution much less than bilinear interpolation.
+In particular, it’s good for noise reduction.
+For example, a synthetic aperture radar image might benefit from the cubic convolution interpolation technique because it reduces noise which is commonly seen in radar.

-While nearest neighbor resampling takes the cell center from the input raster data, the majority algorithm is based on the most common values found within the filter window.
+While the nearest neighbor resampling takes the cell center from the input raster data, the majority algorithm uses the most common values within the filter window.

 Similar to the nearest neighbor algorithm, this technique is commonly used for discrete data like land cover classification and other types of raster grids with distinct boundaries.

-It’s most often used for discrete data.
-For example, if the filter window finds 3 cells of agriculture land cover and 2 cells of road, the output data set will be classified as agriculture.
+For example, if the filter window finds 3 cells of agricultural land cover and 2 cells of road, the output data set will be classified as agriculture.
 This is because the agriculture land cover class is the most popular cell within the filter window.
 When compared with nearest neighbor resampling, the resulting data set will often be smoother.

-Image processing has become more and more important to create images at different resolutions and coordinate system conversions.
-This is why image resampling techniques are being used such as nearest neighbor, bilinear interpolation, cubic convolution and majority interpolation.
+Image processing has become more important to create images at different resolutions and coordinate system conversions.
+This is why we use image resampling techniques like the nearest neighbor, bilinear interpolation, cubic convolution, and majority interpolation.